 Patient characteristics

 A total of 1,684,564 participants met the inclusion criteria for our cohort (see Supplementary Figure 2 for the attrition flowchart), with a total follow-up of 10,835,685 patient years at risk.
 Most participants were included in the cohort due to an elevated test result (elevated cholesterol test result: 93%, prescription of LRA: 5.6%, code for hypercholesterolemia: 1%).
-The median age at index was 57 years (Inter quartile range (IQR):48-67) and participants were followed up for a median of 5.9 years (IQR:2.7-9.7).
+The median age at the index date was 57 years (inter-quartile range (IQR):48-67) and participants were followed up for a median of 5.9 years (IQR:2.7-9.7).
 During follow-up, an all-cause dementia diagnosis was recorded for 41,830 patients (12,647 probable Alzheimer’s disease, 9,954 possible Alzheimer’s disease, 8,466 vascular dementia, 10,763 other dementia).

-The distribution of baseline characteristics across the drug classes can be seen in Table 1.
+The number of events, time-at-risk and crude rates for each drug class, tabulated by dementia outcome, are shown in Table 1.
 Most participants (98.1%) prescribed a lipid-regulating agent were prescribed a statin.
-We excluded the “Ezetimibe and statins” and “Nicotinic acid groups” classes from subsequent analysis based on the extremely small number of participants in these groups (Table 1).
-The stopping, addition and switching of drug classes was common across all exposure groups (Supplementary Table 3).
+We excluded the “Ezetimibe and statins” and “Nicotinic acid groups” drug classes from subsequent subgroup analyses based on the extremely small number of participants in these groups (Table 1).
+The distribution of baseline characteristics across the remaining seven drug classes can be seen in Table 2.
+The stopping, addition and switching of drug classes was common across all exposure groups (Supplementary Table 2).

 Missing data

 Full covariate information was available for 450,234 participants (26.7%).
-Five key variables had some missing data: IMD 2010 score, a proxy for socioeconomic position that is measured as twentiles with 1 indicating the least deprived and 20 indicating the most deprived, was missing for 625,788 participants (37.1%), because it is only recorded for English practices; alcohol status was missing for 269,526 participants (16%); smoking status was missing for 84,424 participants (5%); BMI, or a calculated BMI from height and weight measurements, was missing for 266,672 participants (15.8%); baseline total cholesterol was missing for 119,675 participants (7.1%); and baseline LDL cholesterol was missing for 787,289 participants (46.7%).
+Five key variables had some missing data: IMD 2010 score, a proxy for socioeconomic position that is measured as twentiles with 1 indicating the least deprived and 20 indicating the most deprived, was missing for 625,788 participants (37.1%), because it is only recorded for selected English practices; alcohol status was missing for 269,526 participants (16%); smoking status was missing for 84,424 participants (5%); BMI, or a calculated BMI from height and weight measurements, was missing for 266,672 participants (15.8%); baseline total cholesterol was missing for 119,675 participants (7.1%); and baseline LDL cholesterol was missing for 787,289 participants (46.7%).

 Primary analysis